Lakshmeshwara: Islamic monuments

-After the fall of adil shahi sultanate 19th century pre and early post independence laxmeshwar was under miraj sarkar (patvardhan) later laxmeshwar was under bombay precedency before the formation of state of karnataka...... :::::: The Dargah (mausoleum) of Sulaiman Badshah Qadri, also known as the "Doodh Nana Valli" is located in the town.
+After the fall of adil shahi sultanate 19th century pre and early post independence laxmeshwar was under miraj sarkar (patvardhan) later laxmeshwar was under bombay presidency before the formation of state of karnataka...... :::::: The Dargah (mausoleum) of Sulaiman Badshah Qadri, also known as the "Doodh Nana Valli" is located in the town.
 The dargah is known as "Doodh Nana" because it is customary for people to bring milk ("doodh") to perform fateha at this mausoleum.
 The holy man buried here is Sulaiman Badshah Qadri Baba.
 This Sufi saint is very famous and even his painting photos are sold in different dargahs all over south India.

 Bade Nana Dargah

 During Adilshahi rule (Bijapur Sultanate), they built monuments like Masjid, Dargah.
 They adapted the Indo-Saracenic architectural style.